-Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Limiting the number of individuals in classrooms and other learning spaces, and interactions between groups of students guidance.
-If community transmission levels are in the Low/Moderate/High bands, physical distancing will be 6 feet to the greatest extent possible for students, at no time is less than 3 feet permitted.
-For staff, 6 feet of distancing continues to be required for staff-to-staff and staff-to-student interaction, unless than 3 feet permitted by a student's identified people.
-Classrooms will be Building administrator NA N Coordinating with local childcare regarding on site care, transportation protocol changes and, when possible, revised hours of operation or modified schoolyear calendars A district administrator has been tast district and the childcare organization and relevant community organization.
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Limiting the number of individuals in classrooms and other learning spaces, and interactions between groups of students access virtual instruction for all classes or go to school for in-person instruction. her learning baces, and teractions instruction for all classes or go to school for in-person instruction.
+In-school capacity and in-school rotation to be determined based on current color phase, guidance on social distancing, gathering size limitations, and number of families that opt to participate in Building administrator NA N Coordinating with local childcare regarding on site care, transportation protocol changes and, when possible, revised hours of operation or modified schoolyear calendars A district administrator has been task district and the childcare organization and relevant community organization.
 The transportation office will community organization. n that rents space in our buildings, ns such as FLITE.
-Community Liaison & Business Manager NA N Other social distancing and safety practices In addition to the items described ab plexiglass will be used in higher traff main office.
+Community Liaison & Business Manager NA N Other social distancing and safety practices In addition to the items described ab plexiglass will be used in higher traffimain office.
 Business Manager NA N